xenharmonic-devs/sonic-weave/documentation/BUILTIN.md

 ### tanh(*x*)
 Calculate the hyperbolic tangent of x.

+### TE(*valsOrCommas*, *basis = niente*)
+Create a Tenney-Euclid optimal temperament from an array of vals or commas.
+Note: Comma lists will always use the full inferred prime limit, but a different basis or a prime limit may be given.

 ### tet(*divisions*, *equave = 2*)
 Generate an equal temperament with the given number of divisions of the given equave/octave.